Sign In Register

 Is Princeton a Good Place to Live?

-Based on current data, Princeton receives an overall livability score of 3.1 out of 5.0, earning a grade of B. Key strengths include low crime rates, affordable housing, high health insurance coverage.
+Based on current data, Princeton receives an overall livability score of 3.1 out of 5.0, earning a grade of B. Key strengths include low crime rates, affordable housing, abundant sunshine, high health insurance coverage.
 Areas to be aware of include below-average incomes.
 Princeton offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs